Africa Growth Engine of the World is set to Accelerate during 2018

 Connections, digitalization, inclusion, jobs, and opportunities – collaborations and partnerships for marketing ecosystems development

-Report includes: Commercial and political experts including directors from ANIP and Sonangol to chart the economic and industry journeys the new regime in Angola is undertaking to generate growth and development in its markets; offering significant opportunities for businesses and investors to add value and align their brand, marketing and business strategies alongside participants and targeted subscribers.
+Report includes: Commercial and political experts including directors from ZIA and Industrialists and Government Ministers to chart the economic and industry journeys the new regime in Zimbabwe is headed in pursuit of growth and development in its markets; offering significant opportunities for businesses and investors to add value and align their brands, marketing and business strategies alongside participants and targeted subscribers.

 Power Planting in Africa